Call Attorney Marni Jo Snyder 24 Hours / 7 Days:

 If you have ever watched a crime drama on television, you have heard the phrase, “You have the right to remain silent.”
 This is a part of your Miranda rights, which are a series of legal protections available to those who are in police custody or being questioned by law enforcement.
 They apply to all individuals nationwide unless the individual waives them.
 This includes following your Pennsylvania arrest.

-If you wonder what your Miranda rights are and if they were violated, a criminal defense attorney is a great resource.
+If you wonder what your Miranda rights are and if they were violated, a Philadelphia criminal defense lawyer is a great resource.
 You can discuss them with your lawyer and learn your options if they did not inform you of your rights or violated these or other rights.

 What are the Miranda Rights?